Siraj125/ITPM_ToePaz/README.md

 # ITPM_ToePaz
 Apparently this is now a climate crisis website

-to run this app you have to install react,react-router-dom,react-scripts on frontend(client) and install express,cors,nodemon,mongoose on backend(server)
+to run this app you have to install react,react-router-dom,react-scripts, axios on frontend(client) and install express,cors,nodemon,mongoose on backend(server)

  command :
-  npm install react react-router-dom react-script
+  npm install react react-router-dom react-script axios

   npm install express cors mongoose nodemon